 Islay is home to eight whisky distilleries, with a ninth on the eve of opening.
 A visit to Islay must be high on the list for whisky lovers across the world!

 Yet if whisky isn’t your thing, there’s still plenty to see and do.
 Hire bikes to explore ancient ruins and the 130 miles of stunning coastline, including gorgeous and unspoilt sandy beaches.
-Join a boat tour and go on a sea safari to meet the local seal colony, and maybe catch a glimpse of dolphins, porpoises or basking sharks.
+Or join a boat tour and go on a sea safari to meet the local seal colony, and maybe catch a glimpse of dolphins, porpoises or basking sharks.
 Golfing, pony-trekking, fishing and bird-watching are also popular among visitors, as are the island’s craft shops and museums.
 And with about half of Islay’s population speaking Gaelic, you can even enjoy a few language lessons!

 The picturesque town of Bowmore is the capital of Islay, known for its pretty whitewashed houses, tiny stone-built harbour and the famous Bowmore Round Church.
 Sitting at the top of Main Street, this iconic building commands impressive views over the village, Loch Indaal and beyond.
 Definitely worth a visit.